OriginalEXE/Optimize-Images-Resizing/readme.txt

 What this plugin does is it optimizes the image handling in such a way that images are resized only when they are actually needed.
 What that means is that if your plugins/theme define a lot of image sizes, none of them will be generated on the image upload (like they would be usually), but only if they are actually requested in that size.

-Resizing is done only once and later normally served by WordPress, so there is no performance hit.
+Resizing is done only once, images are later normally served by WordPress, so there is no performance hit.

-Plugin also includes a method for removing all of the image sizes generated so far (useful when you install this plugin on a site with a lot of existing media).
+Plugin also includes a method for removing all of the previously generated image sizes (useful when you install this plugin on a site with a lot of existing media).

-**TO REMOVE** image sizes generated prior to activating the plugin, visit the Settings -> Media and use the button under "Remove image sizes" to perform the cleanup.
+**TO REMOVE** image sizes generated prior to activating the plugin, visit the 'Tools -> Remove image sizes' and use the button to perform the cleanup.

 Other than that, you don't need to do anything, plugin works silently in the background.